Stars1233/PhysX-3D/README.md

 ## PhysXNet & PhysXNet-XL

-For more details about our proposed dataset, please see this [link](https://huggingface.co/datasets/Caoza/PhysX-3D)
+For more details about our proposed dataset including dataset structure and annotation, please see this [link](https://huggingface.co/datasets/Caoza/PhysX-3D)

 The scripts for annotation and obtaining texture information are located in `./tools`.